A new error-modeling of Hardy's paradox for superconducting qubits and its experimental verification: Introduction

-In the case of superconducting qubits, Clauser-Horne-Shimony-Holt (CHSH) inequality and Greenberger-Horne-Zeilinger (GHZ) test are already performed in IBM five-qubit quantum computer~\cite{IBM}.
-IBM has given access to its quantum computer that uses superconducting qubits in the cloud and this opens a new door for testing of quantum phenomenons for researchers.
+IBM has given access to its quantum computer that uses superconducting qubits in the cloud and this opens a new door for testing quantum phenomena to the researchers~\cite{IBM}.
+The CHSH inequality and the GHZ paradox are already performed in the IBM quantum computer~\cite{IBM}.

-In~\cite{devitt16}, the author has implemented some protocols in quantum error correction, quantum arithmetic, quantum graph theory and fault-tolerant quantum computation in IBM five-qubit quantum computer.
-In~\cite{berta2016}, the authors have tested the theoretical predictions of entropic uncertainty relation with quantum side information (EUR-QSI) in IBM five-qubit quantum computer.
-Compressed quantum computation~\cite{alsina2017}, Leggett-Garg test~\cite{huffman2017}, Quantum cheque~\cite{Qcheque} are also recently performed in IBM five-qubit quantum computer.
+In~\cite{devitt16}, the author has implemented some protocols in quantum error correction, quantum arithmetic, quantum graph theory, and fault-tolerant quantum computation in the IBM quantum computer.
+In~\cite{berta2016}, the authors have tested the theoretical predictions of entropic uncertainty relation with quantum side information (EUR-QSI) in the IBM quantum computer.
+Leggett-Garg test~\cite{huffman2017}, compressed quantum computation~\cite{alsina2017}, fault-tolerant state preparation~\cite{Takita17}, fault-tolerant logical gates~\cite{Harper19}, quantum cheque~\cite{Qcheque}, quantum permutation algorithm~\cite{Yalcinkaya17}, Deutsch-Jozsa-like algorithm~\cite{DJALGOPani18}, Shor's factoring algorithm~\cite{Amico19}, hybrid quantum linear equation algorithm~\cite{Lee19} are also recently performed in the IBM quantum computer.